williamlines/CV/README.md

 #### Makers Academy (September 2022 to January 2023)

-Full-time Software Development course teaching:
+Full-time Software Development course.

+- Test-Driven Development, mocking, unit and integration testing.
-- Test-Driven Development, SOLID Principles and Object Oriented Programming.
+- SOLID Principles and Object Oriented Programming.
+- Agile principles, managing teams with Stand Ups, Retros and rotating Scrum Masters to manage Sprints.
+- Branch, Pull Request and merging git workflow.
+Running automatic tests on GitHub Actions.
-- Version Control using GitHub, the Model View Controller design architecture.
+- Building Web Apps using react and the Model View Controller design architecture.
-- Pair Programming and Mobbing.
+- Pair Programming to build code, and Mobbing to squash bugs.
 - Collaboration, and knowledge sharing through slack channels and mentorship.
-- Agile principles, including teams with Stand Ups, Retros and rotating Scrum Masters to manage Sprints.
+- SQL and MongoDB database schemas.

 #### Bristol University (2017 to 2020)